 Before going to the bank, your credit score should be checked to ensure your information is correct.
-Visit www.annualcreditreport.com to get your report for free.
+Visit Annual Credit Report to get your report for free.
 Make sure you get a complete report (which explains where any deficiencies may be) as well as your credit score, which is a number up to 850.
-Banks in general are looking for 650 and above.
+Banks

 Here is a brief summary of the major options for funding a business.